nask0-/contribute-mean/README.md

 TODOs:

-Rating system (e.g. 5 stars - each star increases the total score by say 10%)
+Rating system (e.g. 5 stars - each star increases the total score by say 10%) --
+  -- Added the Front-end side, now do the db logic like:

+      Get current user, selected contribution and rating given, then If rating not given by user already, insert User - Rating pair to contribution; augment contribution score Else update User - Rating pair; augment contribution score;

 * Admin Tagging (e.g. if Kevin, aka the boss, thinks we under/over-rate a task)